usnistgov/feasst/dev/README.rst

 * add citations to tutorials (reweighting, etc) and also citation suggestions for MC objects
 * VisitModels may prefer to update select properties (e.g., cell, eik)
 * Jupyter notebook output should go to cells, not terminal that runs jupyter.
-* implement gibbs ensemble
 * lint file_[xyz,lmp]
 * regrow but within near existing, for 'free dof, e.g. azimuthal in  angle, sphere in bond, etc'
 * put cell list in finalize-heavy paradigm, update_positions updates cell of selection, finalize updates entire cell list. linked list
 * config could use revert,finalize to update cell list only on finalization, and maybe not have to exclude from cell properties (why exclude?). same with ewald
-* HS-only simulations can use TrialComputeMoveMayer without computing energy of old configuration
 * Refactor arguments so that they can be checked for usage (especially in Trials)
 * Rename TrialSelect->SelectTrial, TrialCompute->ComputeTrial.
 Rename Compute->Decide?.
 * Somehow, trial_growth_expanded.h doesn't include debug.h but can compile with ASSERT